JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * Amend the `live_config` setting in the site's context file to `true`.
 (This is by default set to `false` by the site setup script to stop any emails being fired before they should).

-* Deploy the relevant version of the app to the new server.
+* Update the deploy job in jenkins so going forward they get sent to the new server.
+Then deploy the relevant version of the app.

 * Pray it all went to plan.